deejay-hub/timeline-lwc/README.md

 ## FAQs

+For FAQs and troubleshooting see the [Knowledge Base](https://salesforce.quip.com/6yvoAcBukqZB)

 #### How to I specify the fields for the tooltip?

-For the most part the component uses the UI API powered by the Lightning Data Service (LDS).
-This means that the tooltip will use the compact layout of the object automatically in a 2 column format.
-So just update the compact layout for the object and it works like magic.
-The bad news is that not all objects have support yet.
-For a list of supported objects see https://developer.salesforce.com/docs/atlas.en-us.uiapi.meta/uiapi/ui_api_get_started_supported_objects.htm.
-If you want to plot an object that isn't included in the list (e.g. Case Comments, Tasks etc) then the timeline can show 2 fields in the tooltip specified by the Detail_Field**c field value and the Fallback_Field**c field value.
-So fill these fields in only for those objects not supported by the UI API.
+Use the Compact Layout of the object plotted (for the most part).

 #### Does it support multiple languages other than English?

-Yes - for left-to-right languages.
-The users locale setting in Salesforce determines the date formats used.
-For a list of supported locales see - https://help.salesforce.com/articleView?id=admin_supported_date_time_format.htm&type=5

-All fields have their translated labels returned.
-Any custom labels can be translated (see Custom Labels).

-Right-to-left languages can be supported but there are formatting issues currently that need to be fixed.

-Please note that translated values are not currently included - you need to enable transalation workbench and add them yourself.
-If you would like to provide translated values for a language I would happily incorporate them for everyones benefit.
+Yes - Supports a users locale, language and has custom labels for translation available.

 #### Does it support Communities?

 Yes.
 The timeline will work on a record detail page in the community.
 Sadly we don't support changing Parent Field at this stage.

 #### Does it support Mobile?

 No. The timeline component is really best suited to the desktop.
 Long term it is a goal to come up with a mobile version suited to reduced real estate.
 At the moment the component cannot be dragged into a mobile layout.

 #### Does it support Person Accounts?

 Yes.
-We have included values for the parent object 'PersonAccount' this will automatically be applied to any Account where the IsPersonAccount field is true.
-Since PersonAccounts can have relationships through ContactId or AccountId to their corresponding related records we have included metadata types for both.
-So you can choose to plot related cases where the AccountId, ContactId or both are populated.

 #### Does it support Files / Notes / Attachments?

 Yes.
 Files and Notes (sometimes referred to as enhanced Notes) are supported.
 We have added any record in the ContentDocumentLink object.

 #### Does it support External Objects / Big Objects?

-No. Currently the SOQL is limited to those objects that can be included in a parent join.
-We would have to consider scale and performance too so for now the component only supports standard and custom objects.
+No. We would have to consider scale and performance too so for now the component only supports standard and custom objects.

 #### Does it support History Objects?

 No. History objects are deliberately removed from the query.
-They don't make good candidates to plot on the timeline due to the volume of updates typically seen.
+They don't make good candidates to plot on the timeline due to the volume of updates.

 #### Does it support Junction Objects?

 Yes.
-We have tested support for Multiple Contacts to Tasks/Events || Multiple Contacts to Accounts and Contact Roles for Opportunities.
-We have also tested custom junction objects.
-We have added simple dot notation to be able to plot the fields from the destination object.

 ## Contributing